 So what do we do with all of your hard earned cash?
 We spend around 12 months each year planning the event.
 We send advance teams up to the course each week for around 8 weeks prior to the race to undertake risk management and annual planning activities.
 We purchase permits from 3 local councils, the Department of Transport and Main Roads, the Queensland Police Service (Central Command and Local Area Command) and pay to advertise in the local papers for 2 weeks leading up to the event.
 We pay for rolling road closures on 181km of roads.
 On the day we use two national highways as well as nearly every secondary road between Gatton, Warwick and Leyburn.
 We hire at least 15 traffic controllers, 6 police escort vehicles, 6 first aid providers, and supply 70 vehicles for 11 simultaneous convoys.
 We also look after more than 100 volunteers who we need to transport, feed and hydrate during their 10 hour shifts.
 We provide musettes, fruit, and a prize pool including giveaways of more than $17,000 for competitors and while we're there - we also do our best to provide the toughest, fairest, most competitive, protected and safest racing possible.

-We also pay Cycling Queensland a fee of $8,850 to sanction the event (that's 19.4% of the total entry fees that we receive from you).
+We also pay Cycling Queensland 15% of the total entry fees that we receive from you to sanction the event plus additional fees to Entry Boss for the entry portal system.

 Costs increase every year, and those of you who regularly return will know that the organising committee has been somehow managing these increases whilst only increasing the price of the race $8 in the previous 5 years.
 This year it's crunch time - we either ensure the race remains financially viable, or we lose it forever.